This document explains the basics of RPC policies in Qubes. For more information, see Qrexec: command execution in VMs.

 Each row is a rule.

-For example, the first row says that we’re allowed (third column) to copy a file (since this is the policy file for
+For example, the second row says that we’re allowed (third column) to copy a file (since this is the policy file for

 qubes.FileCopy) from (first column) any VM tagged with “work” to (second column) any VM tagged with “work”.